Insolvency: Germany

 In Germany, insolvency proceedings, both for companies and for natural persons, are regulated by the Insolvency Act (Insolvenzordnung), in effect since 1999 but with significant changes in 2012.
 The goal of insolvency law is the equal and best satisfaction of creditors.

 If the interests of creditors are respected, insolvent companies are offered different ways to restructure their businesses, for example by implementing an 'insolvency plan' (Insolvenzplan).
 While regular insolvency proceedings are led by a court-appointed insolvency administrator, 'debtor-in-possession' proceedings are common since the legislative changes in 2012.

-For natural persons, the Verbraucherinsolvenzverfahren (literally “insolvency proceeding for individual consumers”) allows discharge of all debts after three years, if certain conditions are met.
+For natural persons, the Verbraucherinsolvenzverfahren (literally "insolvency proceeding for individual consumers") allows discharge of all debts after three years, if certain conditions are met.

 Hong Kong

 In Hong Kong, insolvency is primarily governed by the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap 32) and the Companies (Winding Up) Rules (Cap 32H).

 India

 In India, bankruptcy and insolvency are generally regulated by the Insolvency and Bankruptcy Code 2016.
 The Insolvency and Bankruptcy Board of India (IBBI) is the regulator for overseeing insolvency proceedings and entities like Insolvency Professional Agencies (IPA), Insolvency Professionals (IP) and Information Utilities (IU) in India.

+Insolvent citizens may not contest/be appointed for any public office, nor may they participate in govt exams.
+They are also not allowed to emigrate out.